 - Student has a child or children who reside with him or her

 - Student is a resident of Barton County or a border county and is residing with parents, legal guardian, or immediate family member of legal age.

 Rooms are reserved on a first come, first serve basis.
-Students must complete the Student Housing Contract and submit the $120 non-refundable application fee.
-Application will be processed upon receipt of the fee.
-If space is available, the fee will reserve your room until the first move in day of each semester.
-After the contract and fee are received, you will be contacted and a room will be reserved. date for each semester.
+Students must complete the Residence Life Application and submit the $120 non-refundable application deposit.
+Application will be processed upon receipt of the deposit.
+If space is available, the deposit will reserve your room until the first move in day of each semester.

 To be eligible to reside on campus, all students are required by the Kansas Board of Regents to provide documented proof of meningitis vaccine or sign a waiver declining to receive the vaccination at the present time.
 Information about meningitis disease and the forms required for vaccine documentation or declination are located within the online housing application.
 Boosters are recommended if vaccinated prior to the age of 16.
 You may also access information pertaining to meningitis disease.

 Check out the Housing Handbook to find information on campus living!
 The handbook includes topics ranging from the campus phone directory, facilities, policies, and more.

 The Instructions for Residential Halls Wireless Network will help you access the campus housing wireless internet.